Table of Contents

 Initial sizing is critical since a waist trainer that is too loose will be of no use.
 The length of the trainer is important too as sissies have different sized torsos.
 Many waist trainers come in different torso lengths so as to accommodate different types of bodies.
 A waist trainer that is too long will cut into your pelvic bones below and your pectoral muscles, or breasts, if you have them, above.

 Since a waist cincher—unlike a corset—has no laces in the back to deal with, they are much faster to put on.
-When you factor in comfort, flexibility, affordability and the time saved by ease of entry, it makes sense why waist trainers are way more popular than corsets.
+When you factor in comfort, flexibility, affordability and the time saved by ease of entry, it makes sense why waist trainers tend to be more popular than corsets.

 Waist trainers won’t give you quite the same wasp-waist-creating characteristics of a corset, but then again, most sissies aren’t necessarily looking to achieve the Wonder Woman look.